Joi/jibot3/README.md

 	python ./app.py

 ## Test the bot
-In a channel which includes the bot, or in a direct message to the bot, send a message which include the phrase "hello world" (without quotes).
+If you have webhooks enabled and an evironment variable specified, the app will do some basic logging (in the channel specified when installing the webhook-enabled app).
+If you do not have webhooks enabled, you can test the bot as follows: in a channel which includes the bot, or in a direct message to the bot, send a message which include the phrase "hello world" (without quotes).
 The bot will reply with a message that includes the filename that is running the code.

 ## Adding plugins

 The plugins directory is separated into folders which are currently based on the event types available in slack, and which likely have analogous event listeners in other chat bot integrations, should we eventually want to move to or add other bots / frameworks.

 To add a plugin, simply add a new python file within the relevant event type directory in /plugins.
-The files in the plugins directories (currently each directory contains a `hello_world.py` to serve as an example) each contain two things,

-1. 	`keyword`
-1. 	`callback_function`

-The intent of the **keyword** variable will depend from event to event.
-In a message event type, the keyword is a string or a regular expression which is used as a search expression to match messages in chat locations where the bot is. in a slash command, it would the a string like `'/hello_world'`

-The **callback_function** will be run upon finding a matching event.
-The callback functions are currently only passed 2 arguments -- a payload object and a say function which allows for basic responses.
-This could probably be kwargs, but I think it's worthwhile to discuss your thoughts on this (not specifically about kwargs, but rather on whether we should expand the params passed to include more or all of them...
-I think keeping it simple until we need more is a reasonable approach)
+In most cases, the filename is used to specify the "keyword" of the slack function involved, for example, the  `plugins/message/hello world.py` file is used to trigger an action when a slack message containing "hello world" is seen.
+The  `plugins/event/app_mention.py`, file is used to trigger an action when the bot is @mentioned.

+The file must contain a function called `callback_function` which will be run upon finding a matching event.
+The arguments passed to the callback function are outlined in the [plugins folder README.md](https://github.com/Joi/jibot3/blob/main/plugins/README.md) and more information is available in each plugin subdirectory README.